Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Systemic and B Symptoms

 Lymphomas sometimes cause systemic symptoms -- symptoms that affect the whole body, rather than a specific location.
 Some systemic generalized symptoms are referred to as B symptoms.
-Patients who have B symptoms have a more severe condition than asymptomatic patients with the same cancer stage or tumor location or size.
+People who have B symptoms have a more severe condition than asymptomatic people with the same cancer stage or tumor location or size.

 B systemic symptoms include: